 India leads the charts with 2.75 million high-quality developers, followed by China and the Philippines with around 600,000 and 200,000, respectively.
 India is the undisputed king when it comes to the software sourcing industry with a global market share of 56% in 2015, according to ZDNet.
 Buoyed by this abundance of human resources, the Indian software industry is now targeting $350 billion in revenue by the year 2025.

 Let us now have a detailed look at why India is such an attractive destination for software development outsourcing:

 Value for money

 A Quartz report claims that 46% of startups fail because they burn all their cash.
-By outsourcing, you save money on multiple cost heads – salary, benefits, office rent, recruitment fees etc. It’s cheaper to develop software in India compared to anywhere else in the world; the hourly rates start from a meagre $20.
+By outsourcing, you save money on multiple cost heads – salary, benefits, office rent, recruitment fees etc. It’s cheaper to develop software in India compared to anywhere else in the world; the hourly rates start from a meager $20.
 This was possible because of the lower standard of living and an enormous supply of top-notch design and development professionals.
-It can also be attributed to blended development – categorising developers based on their skills and experience.
+It can also be attributed to blended development – categorizing developers based on their skills and experience.
 Say a Java project requires four developers.
 A software development company in India might assign two senior backend developers, a junior frontend developer and a software development intern on the project.
-Thus, optimising on cost without compromising on the quality of the project output.
+Thus, optimizing on cost without compromising on the quality of the project output.
 This cost reduction allows companies to gain a competitive advantage by achieving economies of scale.